eggs2017/dockerSynchro/README.md

-Tool to backup data.
+Tool to backup your sensitive data.
-This tool makes docker containers server and client side.
+This tool makes docker containers server/client side.

 Both docker containers are based on alpine 3.16 and is very light.